eriqsp/counter-strike-analysis/README.md

 The data retrieved is from January 2024 to October 2025, using the filter of 1 star on the matches (1 star = match that contains at least one team ranked top 20).

+The features used to make the analysis are: KAST, ADR, Swing, %HS (percentual headshots), %Opening Kills (opening kills by total kills), %Opening Deaths (opening deaths by total deaths), 1vsX (clutches).

 ## Project Structure
 - `hltv`:
   - Scraps data from the website hltv.org using BeautifulSoup, Selenium and undetected_chromedriver